Strangler Fig on IBM Kubernetes: Modernizing a Monolith Without Breaking Production

 9. Gradual rollout & rollback

-2. Increase the weight (if using a traffic‑splitting controller) or simply monitor the new service’s metrics and logs.
+2. Increase traffic (if using a traffic‑splitting controller) or simply monitor the new service’s metrics and logs.

 # Remove the auth path from the Ingress